briangershon/npm-package-minimal/README.md

 ## To release new version of this package

+First update version, tag it and push to Github

     npm version patch -s -m "my release"
     # `postversion` hook will then push to Github

-    Create a release on Github.com to trigger publish action.
+Then create a release on Github.com to trigger publish action.